mustaszewski/europarl-extract/README.md

 ## Extract Corpora

-After preprocessing, the Europarl source files are ready for the extraction process calling the main script `extract.py` with either the `parallel` or `comparable` subcommand.
+After preprocessing the Europarl source files, the extraction can be performed by calling the main script `extract.py` with either the `parallel` or `comparable` subcommand.

 ### a) Parallel Corpora
 Parallel corpora consist of unidirectional pairs of source and target texts (= parallel texts, bitexts).
 For each of the selected language directions, the script extracts all available bitexts from the Europarl source files and saves them to a dedicated folder indicating the language direction.
-From the 21 Europarl languages, users may choose any language pair, including an option to extract all 420 language pairs in one go.
+From the 21 Europarl languages, users may choose any language combination, including an option to extract all 420 parallel corpora in one go.
 To extract parallel corpora, the following arguments need to be specified (see also help message `python3 extract.py parallel --help`):

 - `-sl [source_language ...]`: Choose one or more source language(s), separated by blanks.
 For a list of supported language codes, display the help message by calling `python3 extract.py parallel --help`.
 Note: you may also choose `all` source languages.
 - `-tl [target_language ...]`: Choose one or more target language(s), separated by blanks.
 For a list of supported languages, display the help message by calling `python3 extract.py parallel --help`.
 Note: you may also choose `all` target languages.